Before you open an offshore bank account, you need to familiarize yourself with the secrets to offshore banking and get rid of any misconceptions.

 This is a delicate process of give and take.
 And, as long as you have presented yourself as an attractive client and can meet the bank’s desired minimums, the bank will most likely be willing to negotiate with you.
-This can include anything from your initial deposit amount, the annual maintenance fees, and commissions on investment products, to transfer charges, and even your credit card fees.
+This can include anything from your initial deposit amount, the annual maintenance fees, and commissions on investment products, to transfer charges and even your credit card fees.

 Almost anything the bank charges a fee for is up for negotiation.
-You just need to know how to approach it, position yourself, ask the right questions, and know what type of allowances are likely to made based on your client profile.
+You just need to know how to approach it, position yourself, ask the right questions, and know what type of allowances are likely to be made based on your client profile.

 Of course, if you overestimate your importance and misread the signals, the banking relationship can turn sour, so you have to be careful.

 The account opening process is like an intense, multi-phase interview.
 From your first email and call to your in-person interview, you are being analyzed.